-The reason for this is that this vitamin is really powerful and essential for the proper functioning of the brain, DNA production, nerve and blood cells and a healthy immune system.
+Vitamin B12 is really powerful and essential for the proper functioning of the brain, DNA production, nerve and blood cells and a healthy immune system.
 It is found in animal products such as meat, dairy, eggs and shellfish.
 Therefore, a vitamin B12 shortage, when left untreated, can cause severe blood diseases and neurological problems.
-We state the 5 most common warning signals of vitamin B12 deficiency on the next page.
-NEVER ignore number 3!

 1. Unexplained fatigue